Contra Roosh V. on Evolution

 Now that I have done this, it’s much easier to see how reproduction is not an important or essential human behavior and that evolution is nothing more than a severely flawed theory for explaining human beings.

-Nope and nope.
-Reproduction is obviously essential to the continued existence of human beings, and evolution is not a flawed theory.
+No and no. Reproduction is obviously essential to the continued existence of human beings.
+The theory of evolution is correct, and it has profound implications for us.